Downlights vs Pendant Lighting: Smart Choices for Stylish Spaces

 Let's consider a living room situation.
 Downlights create an even spread of light throughout the room.
 But place a pendant over the coffee table, and immediately, the space is grounded.
 It invites people to sit and chat and provides a sense of depth to the center of the room.
 The two lights work together but don't compete.

-Room by Room: The Optimal Applications for Downlights and Pendants
+Room by Room: Optimal Applications

 Design Psychology: How Light Placement Influences Mood